bhavem21/robot_SIL_testing/readme.md

 Test Configuration
     Test cases are defined in `test_config.yaml` and include:
-    **Initial joint angles**: Specifies the robot's starting configuration for each test.
+    Initial joint angles: Specifies the robot's starting configuration for each test.
-    **Target TCP pose**: Defines the desired end-effector position in Cartesian space.
+    Target TCP pose: Defines the desired end-effector position in Cartesian space.
-    **Velocity profile**: Controls the speed of trajectory execution (`slow`, `medium`, or `fast`).
+    Velocity profile: Controls the speed of trajectory execution (`slow`, `medium`, or `fast`).
-    **Workspace coverage**: Test cases are distributed across different regions of the robot's workspace to evaluate controller performance under varied spatial conditions.
+    Workspace coverage: Test cases are distributed across different regions of the robot's workspace to evaluate controller performance under varied spatial conditions.
-    **Deviation threshold**: A configurable limit (in mm) used to determine pass/fail status based on TCP accuracy.
+    Deviation threshold: A configurable limit (in mm) used to determine pass/fail status based on TCP accuracy.

 Controller Execution (compute_control)
     Solves inverse kinematics for the target pose